AffectGPT-R1: Leveraging Reinforcement Learning for Open-Vocabulary Multimodal Emotion Recognition: Introduction

 \section{Introduction}

-Multimodal emotion recognition (MER) is a crucial research area in artificial intelligence, playing a vital role in advancing emotion-intelligent human-machine interaction \cite{picard2000affective}.
-Recently, open-vocabulary MER (OV-MER) has emerged as a promising research direction, aiming to shift emotion recognition from constrained emotion categories to the full spectrum of emotions, thereby enabling finer-grained and more nuanced emotion understanding \cite{lian2025ov}.
+Emotion is highly related to human cognition, decision-making, and behavior, playing a vital role in our daily life \cite{picard2000affective,xie2024emovit}.
+Naturally, humans express emotions through multiple modalities, including (micro)-gestures, (micro)-expressions, audio tones, linguistic content, and other cues \cite{ben2021video,chen2023smg,el2011survey,lian2026merbench}.
+To better understand human emotions, it is essential to integrate these clues, enabling models to capture emotional nuances.
+This has led to the development of Multimodal Emotion Recognition (MER) \cite{lian2023mer,zhang2025moda}.
+Traditional MER approaches primarily rely on Ekman’s theory \cite{ekman1992argument,li2023decoupled}, which categorizes human emotions into six basic labels: \emph{anger}, \emph{disgust}, \emph{happiness}, \emph{sadness}, \emph{fear}, and \emph{surprise}.
+However, human emotions extend far beyond these basic categories \cite{plutchik1980general,demszky2020goemotions}, and such a restricted label space inevitably leads to imprecise emotion descriptions, thereby impairing the emotional intelligence of developed systems.

-To accommodate this paradigm shift, OV-MER transitions from discriminative to generative models, leveraging the extensive vocabulary of large language models (LLMs) to expand the scope of emotion recognition.
-Simultaneously, it introduces emotion wheel (EW) based metrics to account for the semantic relationships between distinct emotion words during evaluation.
-In model optimization, previous works such as \textbf{AffectGPT} \cite{lian2025affectgpt} employ token-level loss to align predicted and ground-truth labels.
-However, this approach suffers from a critical misalignment: token-level loss exhibits limited correlation with EW-based metrics.
-For instance, a model may achieve low token-level loss while performing poorly on EW-based metrics.
-Unfortunately, since EW-based metrics cannot be directly optimized via gradient backpropagation, this introduces significant challenges for model training.
+Recently, open-vocabulary MER (OV-MER) has emerged as a promising research direction, aiming to shift emotion recognition from constrained categories to the full spectrum of emotion, thereby enabling more nuanced emotion representations \cite{lian2025affectgpt,lian2025ov}.
+To support this paradigm shift, OV-MER introduces new solutions and metrics.
+For solutions, it transitions from discriminative to generative approaches, leveraging the extensive vocabulary of large language models (LLMs) to expand the recognition scope of emotion labels.
+For metrics, it employs emotion wheels (EWs) to capture semantic relationships between distinct emotions.
+Appendix \ref{appendix:ew_metric} provides a detailed illustration of these metrics.
+To better address this task, current approaches primarily use token-level loss to align predicted and true labels \cite{lian2025affectgpt,cheng2024emotion}.
+However, these methods suffer from a critical misalignment: token-level loss shows limited correlation with EW-based metrics.
+For instance, \emph{sadness} and \emph{madness} exhibit high token-level similarity but low semantic similarity in their underlying emotions.
+Furthermore, EW-based metrics cannot be directly optimized via gradient backpropagation, introducing significant challenges and limitations to existing solutions.